 Dear International Students,

 Do I have to return to my home country?
-No. While the campus is taking precautionary measures to reduce the population density on campus and help flatten the COVID-19 curve, F-1 and J-1 students may remain in the U.S.
+No. While the campus is taking precautionary measures to reduce the population density on campus and help flatten the COVID-19 curve, F-1 and J-1 students may remain in the U.S. and continue their coursework online.
+New F-1 and J-1 international students who entered the U.S. for the Fall 2020 and Spring 2021 semesters must have an in-person component to their degree program.

 Will my F-1 or J-1 status be terminated if I drop my classes or am unable to continue in my classes?
 Yes, in most cases.
 Please see our Maintaining Your Legal Status web page for further information.
 If for any reason you are not able to continue in your classes remotely, please email Lacey Long-Vejar at email@example.com or firstname.lastname@example.org.